A-Z of recycling

 Good quality cutlery is accepted by charity shops and by SCRATCH a local charity that helps people in need.
 They are based at 33 Mount Pleasant Industrial Estate, SO14 0SP.
 Telephone: 023 8077 3132 or email: email@example.com

 Curtains and other textiles cannot be placed in the blue lidded recycling bin.
-Good quality household textiles can be to a charity shop or placed in a clothing and shoe bank for reuse.
+Good quality household textiles can be taken to a charity shop or placed in a clothing and shoe bank for reuse.
 They can also be donated to SCRATCH a local charity helping families in need.
 They are based on the Mount Pleasant Industrial Estate.
 Please see www.scratchcharity.co.uk or telephone 023 8077 3132.